greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 # Monitoring Long-Running Operations

-Greenplum Database can report the progress of `ANALYZE`, `CLUSTER`, `COPY`, `CREATE INDEX`, `REINDEX`, and `VACUUM` commands during command execution, with some caveats.
-Greeplum can also report the progress of a running base backup (initiated during [gprecoverseg](../../utility_guide/ref/gprecoverseg.html)) or [pg_checksums](../../utility_guide/ref/pg_checksums.html) command invocation, allowing you to monitor the progress of these possibly long-running operations.
+Greenplum Database can report the progress of `ANALYZE`, `CLUSTER`, `COPY`, `CREATE INDEX`, `REINDEX`, and `VACUUM` commands during command execution.
+Greenplum can also report the progress of a running base backup (initiated during [gprecoverseg](../../utility_guide/ref/gprecoverseg.html)) command invocation, allowing you to monitor the progress of these possibly long-running operations.

 Greenplum reports the command progress via ephemeral system views, which return data only while the operations are running.
 Two sets of progress reporting views are provided:

 - `gp_stat_progress_<command>` - displays the progress of running `<command>` invocations on the coordinator and all segments, with a row per segment instance
 - `gp_stat_progress_<command>_summary` - aggregates `<command>` progress on the coordinator and all segments, and displays one row per running `<command>` invocation

-Greeplum reports progress in phases, where the phases are specific to the command.
+Greenplum reports progress in phases, where the phases are specific to the command.
 For example, `acquiring sample rows` is an analyze progress phase, while `building index` is an index creation progress phase.
 Greenplum reports the progress for both heap and AO/CO tables.
-For most commands, heap and AO/CO table progress is reported together.
+For most commands, heap and AO/CO table share the same phases.
 For vacuum and cluster operations, Greenplum reports heap and AO/CO table progress in separate phases.

 ## <a id="analyze_progress"></a>ANALYZE Progress Reporting

 The [gp_stat_progress_analyze](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_analyze) system view reports the progress of running `ANALYZE` and `analyzedb` operations.
 The view displays a row per segment instance that is currently servicing an analyze operation.

-For each active analyze operation, the `gp_stat_progress_analyze_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_analyze`, and shares the same schema as this view.
+For each active analyze operation, the `gp_stat_progress_analyze_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_analyze`.

 The table below describes how to interpret the phase-specific information reported in the views: